kpwhri/public_vdw_assets/README.md

 It also relies on a hard-coded list of names whose fourth characters should be upcased (e.g., the Mac names—MacDougall, MacDonald, etc.).

-Please let roy.e.pardee@kp.org know about any improvements that could be made.
+Please let roy.e.pardee@kp.orgknow about any improvements that could be made.

 ### %GetCensusForPeople

-Purpose: Adds [Census](resolveuid/298755bd417dadd1067f1eb60140461c) variables to an input dataset of MRNs
+Purpose: Adds[Census](resolveuid/298755bd417dadd1067f1eb60140461c)variables to an input dataset of MRNs

 Inputs: A dataset containing a variable called MRN.